Skills and Capability5.2 Innovation Capability

 5.2.1 R&D personnel by sector

 Researchers and other R&D personnel constitute a vital input to R&D activity.
 In Australia, the number of R&D personnel in the business and higher education sectors have increased dramatically since the turn of the century, while their numbers in the government sector have declined over the same period.
-Business sector R&D personnel numbers increased roughly two and a half fold, from around 28,400 in 2000 to nearly 75,000 in 2017.
-The rise in R&D personnel numbers in the higher education sector was more modest, but still significant (from 46,300 in 2000 to 79,000 in 2016).
-However, the number of R&D personnel in government declined in the same period, from 18,200 to 14,800.
+Business sector R&D personnel numbers nearly doubled, from around 35,900 in 2002 to nearly 75,000 in 2017.
+The rise in R&D personnel numbers in the higher education sector was more modest, but still significant (from 49,600 in 2002 to 79,000 in 2016).
+By contrast, the number of R&D personnel in government declined in the same period, from 18,500 to 14,800.
 Based on the OECD definition, R&D personnel include all persons employed directly in R&D activities, and comprises researchers, technicians and support staff.
 R&D personnel are represented in full-time equivalent units defined as the ratio of working hours actually spent on R&D during a specific reference period divided by the total number of hours worked in the same period by an individual or a group.
 In Australia, as well as in many other OECD countries, the business enterprise and higher education sectors are the leading employers of R&D personnel.